dllllb/ptls-experiments/scenario_shoppers/README.md

 # Data preprocessing

-The dataset represents purchaser's activity timeline; each transaction may be encoded by one pair of a categorical (a combined shop/brand/product code) and a numerical (a priced quantity) variable.
-Herein we denote a sum of this paired variables over a certain time span as aggregated purchase vector (APV).
+The dataset represents purchasers' activity timeline.
+Each transaction may be encoded by a pair of one categorical (generalized shop/brand/product code) and one numerical (priced quantity) variable.
+Further we combine a number of these transactions within a certain time span into one multinomial variable (denoted here as aggregated purchase vector, APV).

 The variety of such transactional data can be effectively handled via a combination of a trx-encoder (which provides concatenated embeddings for pairs of cat/num variables) and a seq-encoder (provides RNN-encoded embeddings of the whole event sequence).

 ```shell
 # https://www.kaggle.com/c/acquire-valued-shoppers-challenge/data